seancope357/somni-app/README.md

-# ONEIR - Dream Interpretation & Journal
+# DREAMONEIR - Dream Interpretation & Journal

 A modern, AI-powered dream interpretation and journaling application built with Next.js 15, TypeScript, and Supabase.